learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

 **Q50.** A developer uses the HTML5 History API to build a single-page application with bookmarkable URLs.
-After calling `history.pushState({ page: 2 }, '', '/products')`, the user clicks the browser's Back button.
+After calling `history.pushState({ page: 2 }, '', '/products')`, the user clicks the browser\'s Back button.
 Which event fires and where can the state be retrieved?

 - A) `hashchange` event; state from `location.hash`
 - B) `popstate` event on `window`; state from `event.state`